hxlpub/httpService/README.md

+# httpService
-# a simple http service
+a simple http service
-# how to use:
-1.run ./build.sh
-2.run ./httpservice &